jnv/bitoff.org/posts/2024-07-28-web-we-never-lost/index.md

 I’m Jan and I work as an engineer with the API team at Mews.
 While I went through many roles in my career, they all have one thing in common: I’m always building something for the web.

 I do like web.
 Not just like a development platform, but as a medium and as a cultural artifact.
-And in this talk, I want to show you why we should pay more attention to the web in its own right.
+And in my talk, I want to show you why we should pay more attention to the web in its own right.
 Particularly this year.

 Let me start with two questions: